-One thing that most people will miss, however, is a special appearance OUTSIDE the ride (across the “street”, actually) by Luxo, Jr., the little desk lamp that starts every Pixar movie.
-He comes out every 10-15 minutes, does a little musical dance thing and then goes back behind louvered doors.
-It’s even cooler at night when he controls lights in the trees around TSM.
-Don’t miss it.
+One thing that most people used to miss, however, was a special appearance OUTSIDE the ride (across the “street”, actually) by Luxo, Jr., the little desk lamp that starts every Pixar movie.
+He would come out every 10-15 minutes, did a little musical dance thing and then went back behind louvered doors.
+It was even cooler at night when he controled lights in the trees around TSM.
 Update: Due to intellectual property rights, Luxo, Jr. doesn’t appear anymore.
 Serious bummer.

 On the other hand, virtually all school-aged kids will probably love Indiana Jones Stunt Show Spectacular.
 And if you show up early enough, you (or they) could be selected to join the “cast” during the show.
 It’s rare, but it can happen.

 At night, the fireworks show here is called Fantasmic!
 It’s a little more involved and centralized than the other parks… you actually have to go sit in a theatre-style setting.
 It’s also the only show where there are actual characters involved…. and the ONLY place where you can get a photograph of Steamboat Willie as a walk-around character.
 Given the seating, though, you need to arrive relatively early if you want a good seat.
 There are dinner and a show options, too, though with kids, I’m not sure that’s of benefit.

 Special events at DHS include the Star Wars Weekends.
 It seems pretty self-explanatory to me, but again, go to the Disney Parks website for specifics and timing.